rtflynn/ruleOfFive/README.md

         m_myIntPtr = new int;
         *m_myIntPtr = *original.m_myIntPtr;

-        std::cout << "Using the copy assignment operator to create an object... "
+        std::cout << "Using the copy assignment operator to assign values to an object... "
             << "The new object's pointer location is " << m_myIntPtr
             << " and the value it points at is " << *m_myIntPtr << "." << std::endl;